Month: October 2010

 hyperinflation of the US$

 A great storm first manifest as clouds on the horizon.
 The Republicans are going to wish they had not won the 2010 November elections.
 Supposedly US inflation is near zero, yet food, fuel, and heating oil has risen substantially.
 Gonzalo points out Grains as a class have risen over 33% year-over-year.
-Refined oil products have …
+Refined oil products have risen just shy of 13%, with home heating oil rising 18% year-over-year.
+In other words: …

 politics